Minimail

 Mega Insights

-- Growing Email Volume: Increasing global email traffic highlights the need for improved email management tools to meet user demands.
+Increasing global email traffic highlights the need for improved email management tools to meet user demands. -

-- Efficiency Challenges: Users spend excessive time managing emails, leading to stress and difficulty in ongoing management.
+Users spend excessive time managing emails, leading to stress and difficulty in ongoing management. -

-- Management-focused Email App: Current email apps utilizing AI prioritize composition features.
-Developing email management apps focused on organization and summarization presents a new opportunity area.
+Current email apps utilizing AI prioritize composition features.
+Developing email management apps focused on organization and summarization presents a new opportunity area. -

-- Feature Prioritization: Identifying and focusing on essential features is crucial, as email serves diverse purposes for users.
+Identifying and focusing on essential features is crucial, as email serves diverse purposes for users. -

-- Layout Innovations: Users are familiar with traditional inbox layouts but struggle to identify key areas.
-There is an opportunity to propose a new email app design that enhances usability.
+Users are familiar with traditional inbox layouts but struggle to identify key areas.
+There is an opportunity to propose a new email app design that enhances usability. -

 Based on observational research, I created a persona named Jane Cooper, and visualized the email app experience to understand user pain points and needs.